comit/sonoff-bridge/Esptool.md

 ### Optional: Backup firmware
 Ensure the device is in firmware upload mode.

-Backup the current firmware with the following command
+Backup the current firmware with the following command:
 ```
 esptool.py --port COM5 read_flash 0x00000 0x100000 image1M.bin
 ```